-- Q. What operating system runs on the Cisco UCS server? - A. Cisco Prime Network Registrar Jumpstart ships preinstalled with and supports the CentOS Linux operating system version 5.4. - Q. What are the performance expectations? - A. Performance is dependent on a variety of factors.
+- Q. What operating system runs on the Cisco UCS server? - A. Cisco Prime Network Registrar Jumpstart ships preinstalled with the CentOS Linux operating system version 6.x.
+The Jumpstart appliance also supports Red Hat Enterprise Linux versions 5 or 6 which can be installed on another virtual machine. - Q. What are the performance expectations? - A. Performance is dependent on a variety of factors.
 Initial performance testing has shown the following performance characteristics.
 Note that these numbers were demonstrated on a system for which few of the more advanced features of Cisco Prime Network Registrar were configured (for example, no DHCP lease history, no DHCP failover).
 In an actual deployment, performance results will vary from those shown below.